 - Burns and scarring

-The lawyers from the Morris Bart law firm understand the challenges posed by truck accident injuries, from missed work to ongoing care costs.
+The lawyers at Morris Bart understand the challenges posed by truck accident injuries, from missed work to ongoing care costs.
 We frequently work with families learning to live with spinal cord injuries and traumatic brain injuries, as well as other permanent injuries.
 We help our clients by handling their legal claims or cases so that they can focus on healing.

 Damages Recoverable in an Alabama Truck Accident Case

-Alabama law allows the victims of a truck accident case to seek compensation for their injury- and crash-related costs and losses.
+Alabama law allows truck accident victims to seek compensation for injury- and crash-related costs and losses.
 This includes both economic and non-economic losses, known as “damages.”
-These vary based on the details of each individual case.
+These vary based on the details of each case.
 However, some common types of damages we pursue for clients after a traffic accident include:

 - Current medical care costs and related bills